Dedicated mother and kindergarten teacher Virginia Fudge has blossomed into a versatile singer-songwriter with her new EP All These Little Games.

 Dragonfly is featured on Spotify’s Indie All Stars playlist and I just couldn’t believe it when I found out!
 It also features Maggie Rogers, Fleet Foxes, Andy Shauf, Mac Demarco and many other acts I love.
 I hope I never get over the feeling of pride I have that this happened.

-Run Hide Fall: Usually when I write I’m working through my own problems and joys, but this time I wrote for someone else.
+Usually, when I write I’m working through my own problems and joys, but this time I wrote for someone else.
 I wanted them to know that if everything else failed them, I would still be there.

 I hope that folks will relate to this tune and that it makes them think of someone they love too.